Guns have a complicated build, and there is a lot that can go wrong with them. They need to be maintained regularly to keep them in working order.

 If you use too much or too little force, there is a chance that the tail stock will be a little off, thereby affecting the precision of parts.

-Tool posts are used to house the lathe cutting tool used during the machining process.
+Tool posts are used to house the lathe cutting tool, such as the turning tool, threading tool, boring bar, etc., used during the machining process.
 The tool is generally mounted perpendicular to the rotating axis of a lathe.

 Gunsmithing lathes use tool posts made out of hard metals like cast iron or steel.
 Machines having quick change tooling are very easy to work with.